SomeRanDev/reflaxe/README.md

 // Useful in cases where you can optimize the generation of
 // certain Haxe classes to your target's native syntax.
 //
-// For example, ignoring `haxe.ArrayIterator` and generating
+// For example, ignoring `haxe.iterators.ArrayIterator` and
-// to the target's native for-loop. public var ignoreTypes: Array<String> = [];
+// generating to the target's native for-loop. public var ignoreTypes: Array<String> = [];

 // -------------------------------------------------------
 // A list of variable names that cannot be used in the
 // generated output.
 If these are used in the Haxe source,
-// they will have an underscore appended to them. public var reservedVarNames: Array<String> = [];
+// an underscore is appended to the name in the output. public var reservedVarNames: Array<String> = [];

 // -------------------------------------------------------
-// The name of the function used to inject code directly to the target.
+// The name of the function used to inject code directly
-// Set to `null` to disable this feature. public var targetCodeInjectionName: Null<String> = null;
+// to the target.
+Set to `null` to disable this feature. public var targetCodeInjectionName: Null<String> = null;

 // -------------------------------------------------------